puppygirlzone/webfishing-bans/README.md

 And ya done!
 Easy as that.
 # Contributing
 If you're looking to get on the front lines and join the list moderators.
 Check out [this](docs/contributing.md) and learn more there!

+If you just want to be removed or report someone.
+Join the [discord](https://discord.gg/fEtGychNbd)
 # Being careful out there
 > [!CAUTION]
 > With Grincher [releasing his tools](docs/tools-release.md).
 This list will most likely start being updated over and over again.
 Please be on the lookout for updates.
 Join the [discord](https://discord.gg/fEtGychNbd) to get pinged when the list is updated.